ahmadalasiri/InterviewPrep/interviews/Tyk/hr-interview-top10.md

 **12. When would you be available to start?**

 I prefer if i can start from the beginning of the next month, but i'm flexible and can start earlier if needed.

+**13. Can you tell me about the compensation package, including benefits and equity?**

+I'd love to learn more about the full compensation package.
+Could you share details about the salary range, equity or stock options, health insurance, retirement benefits, paid time off, and any other perks or benefits that come with the role?
+I'm particularly interested in understanding the complete package to make an informed decision.

 ---